About BGP with Azure VPN Gateway

-No, BGP is supported on Azure Standard and HighPerformance VPN gateways.
-Basic SKU is NOT supported.
+BGP is supported on all Azure VPN Gateway SKUs except Basic SKU.

-Can I use BGP with Azure Policy-Based VPN gateways?
+Can I use BGP with Azure Policy VPN gateways?

-Yes, you can use your own public ASNs or private ASNs for both your on-premises networks and Azure virtual networks.
+You can use your own public ASNs or private ASNs for both your on-premises networks and Azure virtual networks.
 You can't use the ranges reserved by Azure or IANA.

 - Private ASNs: 65515, 65517, 65518, 65519, 65520

-You cannot specify these ASNs for your on premises VPN devices when connecting to Azure VPN gateways.
+You can't specify these ASNs for your on-premises VPN devices when you're connecting to Azure VPN gateways.

-Can I use the same ASN for both on-premises VPN networks and Azure VNets?
+Can I use the same ASN for both on-premises VPN networks and Azure virtual networks?

-No, you must assign different ASNs between your on-premises networks and your Azure VNets if you are connecting them together with BGP.
-Azure VPN Gateways have a default ASN of 65515 assigned, whether BGP is enabled or not for your cross-premises connectivity.
-You can override this default by assigning a different ASN when creating the VPN gateway, or change the ASN after the gateway is created.
-You will need to assign your on-premises ASNs to the corresponding Azure Local Network Gateways.
+No, you must assign different ASNs between your on-premises networks and your Azure virtual networks if you're connecting them together with BGP.
+Azure VPN gateways have a default ASN of 65515 assigned, whether BGP is enabled or not for your cross-premises connectivity.
+You can override this default by assigning a different ASN when you're creating the VPN gateway, or you can change the ASN after the gateway is created.
+You will need to assign your on-premises ASNs to the corresponding Azure local network gateways.

 What address prefixes will Azure VPN gateways advertise to me?

-- Address prefixes for each Local Network Gateways connected to the Azure VPN gateway
+- Address prefixes for each local network gateway connected to the Azure VPN gateway.

-- Routes learned from other BGP peering sessions connected to the Azure VPN gateway, except default route or routes overlapped with any VNet prefix.
+- Routes learned from other BGP peering sessions connected to the Azure VPN gateway, except for the default route or routes that overlap with any virtual network prefix.

 Can I advertise default route (0.0.0.0/0) to Azure VPN gateways?

-Please note this will force all VNet egress traffic towards your on-premises site, and will prevent the VNet VMs from accepting public communication from the Internet directly, such RDP or SSH from the Internet to the VMs.
+Yes.
+Note that this forces all virtual network egress traffic towards your on-premises site.
+It also prevents the virtual network VMs from accepting public communication from the internet directly, such RDP or SSH from the internet to the VMs.

-No, advertising the same prefixes as any one of your Virtual Network address prefixes will be blocked or filtered by the Azure platform.
-However you can advertise a prefix that is a superset of what you have inside your Virtual Network.
+No, advertising the same prefixes as any one of your virtual network address prefixes will be blocked or filtered by Azure.
+You can, however, advertise a prefix that is a superset of what you have inside your virtual network.

-Can I use BGP with my VNet-to-VNet connections?
+Can I use BGP with my connections between virtual networks?

-Yes, you can use BGP for both cross-premises connections and VNet-to-VNet connections.
+Yes, you can use BGP for both cross-premises connections and connections between virtual networks.